Iva Toguri D'Aquino

+Iva Ikuko Toguri D'Aquino (戸栗郁子 アイバ; July 4, 1916 – September 26, 2006) was an American citizen visiting Japan when World War II began.
+Unable to return to the United States, she risked her life smuggling food to American service men held in prisoner of war camps.

-Iva Ikuko Toguri D'Aquino (戸栗郁子 アイバ; July 4, 1916 – September 26, 2006) was a Japanese-American disc jockey and radio personality who participated in English-language radio broadcasts transmitted by Radio Tokyo to Allied troops in the South Pacific during World War II on The Zero Hour radio show.
+The Japanese authorities forced Toguri to work as a disc jockey and radio personality on English-language radio broadcasts transmitted by Radio Tokyo to Allied troops in the South Pacific during World War II on the Zero Hour radio show.
+Toguri refused to broadcast anti-American propaganda, and tried to make a farce of the broadcasts.
+Toguri called herself "Orphan Annie", but she quickly became inaccurately identified with the name "Tokyo Rose", coined by Allied soldiers and which predated her broadcasts.

-Toguri called herself "Orphan Ann", but she quickly became inaccurately identified with the name "Tokyo Rose", coined by Allied soldiers and which predated her broadcasts.
-After the surrender of Japan, Toguri was detained for a year by the United States military before being released for lack of evidence.
-U.S. Department of Justice officials agreed that her broadcasts were "innocuous", but when Toguri tried to return to the U.S. a popular uproar ensued, prompting the Federal Bureau of Investigation to renew its investigation of Toguri's wartime activities.
+After the surrender of Japan, Toguri was detained for one year by the United States military for possible wrongdoing against the U.S. but was released for lack of evidence and U.S. Department of Justice officials agreed that her broadcasts were "innocuous".

-She was subsequently charged by the U.S. Attorney's Office with eight counts of treason.
-Her 1949 trial resulted in a conviction on one count, for which she spent more than six years out of a ten-year sentence in prison.
-Journalistic and governmental investigators years later pieced together the history of irregularities with the indictment, trial, and conviction, including confessions from key witnesses who had perjured themselves at the various stages of their testimonies.
-Toguri received a pardon in 1977 from then-U.S. President Gerald Ford.
+However, when Toguri tried to return to the U.S. a popular uproar ensued, prompting the Federal Bureau of Investigation to renew its investigation of her wartime activities.
+She was subsequently charged by the U.S. Attorney's Office with eight counts of treason, which were based on false testimony forced from witnesses by the prosecutors.
+Her 1949 trial resulted in a conviction on one count, for which she served more than six years, out of a ten-year sentence in prison.

+Journalistic and governmental investigators years later pieced together the history of irregularities with the indictment, trial, and conviction, including confessions from key witnesses that they had perjured themselves at the various stages of their testimonies due to government threats.

+Toguri received a full pardon from President Gerald Ford in 1977.

 Early life

 Toguri was born in Los Angeles, and was a daughter of Japanese immigrants.
 Her father, Jun Toguri, had come to the U.S. in 1899, and her mother, Fumi, in 1913.
 Iva was a Girl Scout, and was raised as a Christian.
-She began grammar schools in Mexico and San Diego before returning with her family to complete her education in Los Angeles, where she attended Compton High School.
-Toguri graduated from the University of California, Los Angeles in 1940 with a degree in zoology.
+She began grammar schools in Calexico and San Diego before returning with her family to complete her education in Los Angeles, where she attended Compton High School.
+Toguri graduated from the University of California, Los Angeles, in 1940 with a degree in zoology.
 In 1940, she registered to vote as a Republican.

-On July 5, 1941, Toguri sailed for Japan from the San Pedro, Los Angeles area, to visit an ailing relative.
+On July 5, 1941, Toguri sailed for Japan from the San Pedro, Los Angeles, area, to visit an ailing relative.
 The U.S. State Department issued her a Certificate of Identification; she did not have a passport.
 In August, Toguri applied to the U.S. Vice Consul in Japan for a passport, stating she wished to return to her home in the U.S. Her request was forwarded to the State Department, but following the attack on Pearl Harbor (December 7, 1941), the State Department refused to certify her citizenship in 1942.